catkin/catkin_tools/docs/verbs/catkin_build.rst

     Interface:
       The behavior of the command-line interface.

-      --force-color         Forces catkin build to output in color, even when the terminal does not appear to support it.
       --verbose, -v         Print output from commands in ordered blocks once the command finishes.
       --interleave-output, -i